ttadano/alamode/docs/source/formalism/formalism_anphon.rst

 which decays faster than the Lorentzian function.
-For both cases, :math:`\epsilon` should be given by the ``EPSILON``-tag, which must be chosen carefully to avoid any unscientific results. :math:`\epsilon` should be small enough to capture detailed phonon structures such as phonon DOS or energy conservation surface related to three-phonon process, but it should be large enough to avoid unscientific oscillations.
-Choosing appropriate value for :math:`\epsilon` is not a trivial task since it may depend on the phonon structure and the density of :math:`\boldsymbol{q}` points.
+For both cases, :math:`\epsilon` should be given by the ``EPSILON``-tag, which must be chosen carefully to avoid any unscientific results. :math:`\epsilon` should be small enough to capture detailed phonon structures such as phonon DOS or energy conservation surface related to three-phonon processes, but it should be large enough to avoid unscientific oscillations.
+Choosing an appropriate value for :math:`\epsilon` is not a trivial task since it may depend on the phonon structure and the density of :math:`\boldsymbol{q}` points.

 To avoid such issues, the program *anphon* employs the tetrahedron method [5]_ by default (``ISMEAR = -1``) for numerical evaluations of Brillouin zone integration containing :math:`\delta(\omega)`.
 When the tetrahedron method is used, the ``EPSILON``-tag is neglected.
-We recommend to use the tetrahedron method whenever possible, even though it may slightly increase the computational cost.
+We recommend using the tetrahedron method whenever possible, even though it may slightly increase the computational cost.

 ````